When the pandemic hit, lots of people lost their jobs. Others were forced to make…

-Practicing as well as learning from others in the know will definitely help you improve your skills.
-Now you very well may be able to achieve the level of skill and income that other freelancers in your field are enjoying.
+Practicing your skills as well as learning from others in the know will definitely help you get ahead.
+You’ll be better able to achieve the level of skill and income that other freelancers in your field are enjoying.

-If you don’t know how to do the type of freelance work in which you’re interested, you’ll need to learn from scratch.
-Probably the best way to learn a freelancing skill is through professional online training.
+If you don’t know how to do the type of freelance work you’re interested in, you’ll need to learn from scratch.
+Probably the best way to learn a freelance skill is through professional online training.

 How long skills training lasts depends on the type of work you’re interested in doing.
-Some freelance jobs are pretty easy to learn.
+Some freelance careers are pretty easy to learn.
 You might be able to complete skills training from start to finish in a week or so.
-Other types of freelance careers are more complex and require training that can take months.
+Others are more complex and require training that can take months.

-Now you’re ready to look for a job as a freelancer!
+Now you’re ready to look for a freelance job.

 How you will find freelance work depends on the line of work you’ve chosen.
-If you’ve taken a skills training course, the course often includes a component with advice on how to find freelance work.
+If you’ve taken a premium skills training course, it will often include a component with advice on how to find freelance work.

-Many of these freelance platforms you’ve probably heard of, like Fiverr and Upwork.
+Many of these freelance sites you’ve probably heard of, like Fiverr and Upwork.
 Major freelance sites like these are for freelancers worldwide.

 There are also dozens of other small smaller job search sites where you can find freelance work.
 Some of these sites focus on freelancing in specific countries.
-For example, there are job websites for Australia freelancers, there are U.K. job websites for only U.K. freelancers, and there are Canada job sites for Canadians only.
+Some are for specific types of freelance jobs.
+Some are for beginning freelancers and some are for freelancers who have more experience.

-Thousands of freelance jobs are listed on these sites, and thousands of freelancers list their services on these sites as well.
-You’ll almost definitely be able to find work on these platforms.
-The rates freelancers ask for on these sites can be quite low, though, and you also may have to pay a commission or other fee.
-There are other avenues you can take to find freelance work.
+Thousands of freelance jobs are listed on these sites.
+You’ll very likely be able to find work on them.
+The rates freelancers ask for on some of these sites can be quite low, though.
+You also may have a fee taken from your payment if you’re hired through them.
+Fortunately, there are other avenues you can take to find freelance work as well.

 Networking on social media can be a huge help in finding freelance work.
+Search for Facebook groups in your freelance niche.
 Start a Twitter account and LinkedIn account if you don’t already have them.
 Find and engage with other freelancers and relevant people on those platforms, and post your own engaging and useful content.
 Locate businesses and individuals on these networks that you’d like to approach about work.
 It will be much easier to inquire about freelancing for them once they’re familiar with you from social media.

-Starting a website is always a really good idea.
+Starting a freelance blog or website is also a really good idea.
 It doesn’t have to be complicated.
-Even a free one-page website with information about yourself and what you have to offer as a freelancer will increase your visibility and possibilities.
+Even a one-page website with information about yourself and what you have to offer as a freelancer will increase your visibility and possibilities.
 Much better is to create a website that is a portfolio of your best work.
 This will let potential clients see up front what you can do.